pawamoy/markdown-exec/README.md

 ````

 The `exec` option will be true for every possible value except `0`, `no`, `off` and `false` (case insensitive).

-To capture the output of your code, Markdown Exec patches the `print`
-function so that it writes to a buffer instead of standard output.

 See [usage](https://pawamoy.github.io/markdown-exec/usage/) for more details,
 and the [gallery](https://pawamoy.github.io/markdown-exec/gallery/) for more examples!